dessa-oss/Image-segmentation-tutorial/README.md

 ## How to Enable Full Atlas Features

-Inside the `code` directory ,you are provided with the following python scripts:
+Inside the `code` directory, you are provided with the following python scripts:

 * main.py: a main script which prepares data, trains an U-net model, then evaluates the model on the test set.

 To enable Atlas features, we only to need to make a few changes.
-Firstly add the following line to the line 19 of main.py:
+To begin using foundations atlas, add an import statement to the beginning of `main.py`:

 ```python
 import foundations